Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Results

-In the one-shot setting, we trained CLP, CLP-SNN (on Loihi 2), and competing algorithms \footnote{We used the implementations from \hyperlink{https://github.com/tyler-hayes/Embedded-CL}{Embedded-CL repo} by Tyler Hayes for the baseline methods.} \cite{hayes2022online, hajizada2024clp} on a sequence of 40 online learning tasks, each containing a single short video clip per object category, similar to class-incremental learning.
+In the one-shot setting, we trained CLP, CLP-SNN (on Loihi 2), and competing algorithms\footnote{We used the implementations from \hyperlink{https://github.com/tyler-hayes/Embedded-CL}{Embedded-CL repo} by Tyler Hayes for the baseline methods.} \cite{hayes2022online, hajizada2024clp} on a sequence of 40 online learning tasks, each containing a single short video clip per object category, similar to class-incremental learning.
 In addition to the final accuracy, we are also interested in the evolution of accuracy during the learning process over previously learned classes.
 Therefore, after each learning task, we test on all seen tasks (i.e., classes) to measure the online accuracy of the model.
 We repeated this experiment for three different random orders of classes.
 Fig.~\ref{fig:exp_results}a shows the accuracy trends for all methods over these class-incremental learning tasks.
 Both CLP and CLP-SNN outperform other methods.
 The gradual decrease in the accuracy is the result of the classification task getting inherently harder as more classes are added.
 We also observe that non-CL baselines (fine-tuning and perceptron) are significantly worse than OCL methods, hinting at the catastrophic forgetting of non-CL methods.
-CLP-SNN has a slight accuracy drop compared to CLP, resulting from INT7 weight/activation quantization and discretized temporal WTA.
-Nevertheless, it still achieves higher accuracy in this low-data setting.
+The per-class retention heatmaps in Fig.~\ref{fig:forgetting_heatmap} quantify this forgetting directly using the Forgetting Metric (FM)~\cite{chaudhry2018riemannianWalk}, defined per class as the drop from a class's peak accuracy to its final accuracy and averaged across classes (lower is better; full definition in Supplementary Fig.~\ref{fig:detailed_forgetting}).
+Non-OCL baselines (Perceptron FM=0.55, FineTune FM=0.65) lose entire rows of early classes within a few steps, while CLP (FM=0.11) and CLP-SNN (FM=0.13) show the most uniform retention across all 40 classes and 40 learning steps, also confirming that the INT8 quantization of CLP-SNN does not materially impair its forgetting resistance.
+CLP-SNN has a slight accuracy drop compared to CLP, resulting from INT8 weight/activation quantization and discretized temporal WTA.
+Nevertheless, it still achieves competitive accuracy and avoids catastrophic forgetting.
+Full per-class forgetting metrics and temporal FM evolution for the 1-shot protocol are reported in Supplementary Fig.~\ref{fig:detailed_forgetting}.